There’s a fascinating angle to consider about the beginnings of Christianity.

 It fits with the fact the book of Acts states:

-“Now there were in the church that was at Antioch certain prophets and teachers; as Barnabas, and Simeon that was called Niger, and Lucius of Cyrene, and Manaen, which had been brought up with Herod the tetrarch, and Saul” (Acts 13:1, KJV).
-So the earliest Christian community at Antioch boasted a member of the family of Herod Antipas, the pro-Roman Tetrarch who had murdered John the Baptist, and Paul (Saul) was associated with him.
+“Now there were in the church that was at Antioch certain prophets and teachers; as Barnabas, and Simeon that was called Niger, and Lucius of Cyrene, and Manaen, which had been brought up with Herod the tetrarch, and Saul” (Acts 13:1, KJV.)
+So the earliest Christian community at Antioch boasted a member of Herod Antipas’ family, the pro-Roman Tetrarch who had murdered John the Baptist, and Paul (Saul) was associated with him.

 Paul finished off his letter to the Philippians with a salutation:

-Today, most non-Jews misunderstand what the actual (Jewish) Messianic movement was.
-This misunderstanding was Rome’s doing.
-Just in case the plan didn’t work Vespasian, Titus and Domitian sought out members of the “royal house of David” in the late decades of the first century to help make sure there were no more messiahs.
+Just in case the plan didn’t work, Vespasian, Titus and Domitian (the father and his two sons who ruled Rome as the emperors of the Flavian dynasty from 69-96 CE) sought out members of the “royal house of David” to help make sure there were no more messiahs.

 The government hoped the story of the new idol would convince people that true spirituality and the promise of eternal life were synonymous with getting along with them.
 It was the winners that wrote the history.

 In modern times, this is called propaganda, disinformation or psychological warfare.
-It’s fascinating to imagine these subversive tactics as part of the first-century Roman Empire and jaw-dropping to realize the dogma has survived without being exposed for what it probably is, and is still coloring the way people, and in particular trusting Christians, look at the world.
+It’s fascinating to realise these subversive tactics were part of the first-century Roman Empire and jaw-dropping to realize the dogma has survived without being widely exposed for what it is, and is still coloring the way people, and in particular trusting Christians, look at the world.

 If this propaganda theory is true, Paul was a spy and a charlatan; a cog in the wheel of a cunning government plan.
 I’m not suggesting that he didn’t wholeheartedly believe in the value of what he was doing.
 There’s little doubt that if he’d been successful on a grand scale the first and second Jewish wars may have been averted.
 I am suggesting he knew he was promoting manufactured dogma as a means to an end.
-This means Rome created Jesus, the Christ, a benign pacifist messiah.
+This means Rome, via Paul and others, created the Christ, a benign pacifist messiah.

 “supporting the imperial structure, benefiting from it, cooperating with it, often saved by it.
 The end product for Rome was exactly what it wanted – a loyal, other –worldly, spiritual movement that was completely divorced from Palestinian revolutionary movements, from Jewish nationalism and from any challenge to Roman imperial authority.
 Its followers were supposed to pay taxes and be loyal citizens of the emperor.”

-Peter Cresswell, Joseph Atwill, and no doubt many other authors have reached similar conclusions.
+Peter Cresswell, Joseph Atwill (whose theory about the origin of the gospels I discuss in my book,) and no doubt many other authors have reached similar conclusions.

 I hope the reader understands the significance of this.
 If this is true, Christianity has been the most monumental fraud ever inflicted on humankind.